moldis-group/cebeconf/README.md

 # Install the package with `pip`

-# How to quickly generate atomic coordinates using the universal force field (UFF) and Open Babel?
+# How to quickly generate atomic coordinates with UFF?

 Write down the [SMILES descriptor](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) of the molecule (example `c1ccccc1` for benzene) in a file.